GenGrim76/Pareto-Optimal-GDC/README.md

 ## Usage

-The software is released as an executable **Pareto-Optimal-GDC.jar** java library, together with a whole set of integrated tools for the compression/decompression of k-mers, genomic and integers sequences, both generic and specialized, as further detailed in our work (see [Cite us](https://github.com/GenGrim76/Pareto-Optimal-GDC/blob/main/README.md#Cite) Section).
+The software is released as an executable **Pareto-Optimal-GDC.jar** java library, together with a whole set of integrated tools for the compression/decompression of k-mers, genomic and integers sequences, both generic and specialized, as further detailed in our work (see [Cite](https://github.com/GenGrim76/Pareto-Optimal-GDC/blob/main/README.md#Cite) Section).

 The Pareto-Optimal-GDC java library can be used to run experiments from the command line, using the following syntax: